IRFuzzer: Specialized Fuzzing for LLVM Backend Code Generation: Design

+The mutator needs to know which patterns in the matcher table have been executed so that it can generate more diverse inputs.
+However, when LLVM prepares the matcher table, it hides which pattern each entry in the matcher table represents.

-We first modify TableGen to dump a look-up table specifying the correspondence of matcher table entries and machine instruction patterns.
-The pattern reveals the condition on a specific instruction or intrinsic being generated.
+\myComment{Addressing Reviewer A(4): ``crucial details regarding the structure and content of this table are absent''} \sub{ We first modify TableGen to dump a look-up table specifying the correspondence of matcher table entries and machine instruction patterns.
+The pattern reveals the condition on a specific instruction or intrinsic being generated. }

+To recover this information, we generate a look-up table to map each matcher table entry to its corresponding machine instruction pattern.
+Compiler developers program different patterns into TableGen, and the compiler translates those patterns into the matcher table.
+We modify TableGen to reverse that process to create the look-up table.

-Prior to fuzzing, we dump this look-up table for each architecture.
-During fuzzing, we will decode the matcher table coverage using the look-up table to determine which instructions haven't been generated yet.
-For instructions that haven't been generated, we model the condition of it; for intrinsic, we model the intrinsic as an LLVM IR function definition.
-Finally, we compile this information into a report and send back to the mutator to increase the chance of them been generated.
-This feedback is done every ten minutes, so we can provide a meaningful feedback while minimizing the runtime overhead.
+Prior to fuzzing, we create this look-up table for each architecture.
+During fuzzing, we use the matcher table coverage table and the look-up table to determine which patterns haven't been generated.
+Finally, we send this report to the mutator to encourage it to generate those patterns, which is done every ten minutes to avoid excessive runtime overhead.